I recently finished an exceptional book: Patrick Buchanan’s The Death of the West.

 Spreading “cultural pessimism” is constantly done through employing select pejoratives against dissidents: ‘racist’, ‘sexist’, ‘Nazi’, ‘anti-Semite’, etc. On the origins of this modus operandi, Buchanan cites an ever-relevant transcript from the Moscow Central Committee in 1943:

 Members and front organisations must continually embarrass, discredit and degrade our critics.
 When obstructionists become too irritating, label them as fascist, or Nazi or anti-Semitic… The association will, after enough repetition, become “fact” in the public mind.

 How often have we heard modern progressives repeat such slogans (as well as racist, sexist, etc), with the goal of psychologically conditioning their audience, rather than convincing them through logical arguments?
 Palpably, they do so enough to conclude the modern Left has been significantly influenced by these central communist thinkers.

 The use of ‘racist’, ‘sexist’ and ‘Nazi’ in response to so-called ‘politically incorrect’ behaviour, is done to facilitate the deconstruction of traditional Western norms.
 Therefore, in enforcing today’s political correctness on selective issues, the Left transparently upholds a Cultural Marxism conceived by the likes of Gramsci and the Frankfurt School.

-Cultural Marxism is not conspiracy theory; it’s a legitimate force that has prevailed through much of the modern Left.
+Cultural Marxism is not conspiracy theory; it’s a legitimate force that has prevailed throughout much of the modern Left.

-All unreferenced quotes throughout this post are Patrick Buchanan’s and taken from The Death of the West.
+All unreferenced quotes throughout this post are from Patrick Buchanan and taken from The Death of the West.